 Day 07.
 Punakha – Gangtey – Trongsa: Phobjikha Valley (3050m)

 Home to the endangered Black Necked Crane.
-The ideal time for viewing is mid to late November during the Thrung Thrung Karma festival celebrated on 11th november every year which honours the revered birds.
+The ideal time for viewing is mid to late November during the Thrung Thrung Karma festival celebrated on 11th November every year which honors the revered birds.

-After breakfast, drive to Thimphu.
+After breakfast, fly to Paro via domestic flights.
+The flight time is approximately 25 minutes from Bumthang to Paro.
 After lunch, Excursion to Tango Monastery.
-Dinner and over night in Hotel.
+Dinner and overnight in Hotel.

 Day 12.
 Thimphu –Paro Taktsang Hike

-Enough of Bird watching and now we want our guest to go for a little adventure to the famous Tiger nest temple.
+Enough of Bird watching and now we want our guests to go for a little adventure to the famous Tiger nest temple.

-Legend has it that Guru Padmasambhava, the tantric mystic who brought Buddhism to Bhutan, flew here on the back of a flying tiger, Dorji Drolo, said to be his favourite consort.
+Legend has it that Guru Padmasambhava, the tantric mystic who brought Buddhism to Bhutan, flew here on the back of a flying tiger, Dorji Drolo, said to be his favorite consort.

-After Lunch, visit Ta Dzong (built in1656 and renovated in 1968), an ancient watchtower, which now houses the National Museum.
-Below the museum is the Paro Rimpung Dzong (literally meaning “Heap of Jewels”, built in 1646 by Shabdrung Ngawang Namgyal, the centre of civil and religious authority in this valley.
+After lunch, visit Ta Dzong (built in1656 and renovated in 1968), an ancient watchtower, which now houses the National Museum.
+Below the museum is the Paro Rimpung Dzong (literally meaning “Heap of Jewels”, built-in 1646 by Shabdrung Ngawang Namgyal, the center of civil and religious authority in this valley.
 A short walk takes you to the base of the dzong and across a traditional cantilevered, covered bridge.
-Dinner and over night in Hotel.
+Dinner and overnight in Hotel.

 Early Morning, drive to Chelela highest Roadpoint in Bhutan.

 What to Bring for Bird watching in Bhutan?